MatyasVasek/SymCirc/README.md

 from symcirc import *

 # Insert your netlist
-netlist = """
-CIRCUIT NAME - First line is always the circuit name
+netlist = """CIRCUIT NAME - First line is always the circuit name
-# This is a comment
+* This is a comment
 R1 1 0 2k
 R2 3 0 (1/G)
 V1 2 1 dc 1 ac 1